spicywebau/craft-neo/docs/console-commands.md

 Edits a Neo block type.

 ### Options
-- `--type-id`: The ID of the block type to delete.
+- `--type-id`: The ID of the block type to edit.
-- `--handle`: The handle of the block type to delete.
+- `--handle`: The handle of the block type to edit.
-- `--field-id`: The field ID of the block type to delete.
+- `--field-id`: The field ID of the block type to edit.
 - `--set-name`: A new name to set for the block type.
 - `--set-handle`: A new handle to set for the block type.
 - `--set-description`: A new description to set for the block type.